 P received P.L.R.
-200408006 on Date 1 (Prior Ruling), which ruled on the issues addressed by this letter.
-P seeks a confirmation of the rulings in light of the sale of an interest in P to Z.
+200408004 on Date 1, which ruled on the issues addressed by this letter.
+P seeks a confirmation of those rulings in light of the sale of a membership interest in P to U and the subsequent sale of a membership interest in P to Z.